• Skip to main content

 chocolate dough crumbles in food processor

-I don't know of any "mini" processors that are cut out for a recipe like this.
-They simply lack the power to break the ingredients down into the right texture.
+I don't know of any "mini" processors cut out for a recipe like this.
+They lack the power to break the ingredients into the right texture.

 The Vitamix blender also works for this recipe.
 Just make sure you have your tamper at the ready because you'll need it to keep the ingredients moving.